fluencelabs/docs/docs/aqua-book/language/crdt-streams.md

 You still can keep streams as streams by using them as `*string` arguments, or by returning them as `*string`.

 ### Note
-`data` types must be immutable, therefore streams are not allowed in the type declarations.
+`data` types must be immutable and cannot be an arrow, therefore streams, maps, closures and abilities are not allowed in the type declarations.